 Some charter skippers say that catching huge yellowfin tuna on fly is not possible, that is because they have failed to be successful.
 However Captain Dave has proven that not only is it possible, that with the correct know how one can be confident to get a trophy tuna on a day out with him.

-More trophy yellowfin tuna have been successfully landed on fly tackle onboard Obsession than any other boat in South Africa.
+More trophy yellowfin tuna have been successfully landed on fly tackle onboard one of our fleet boats than any other boat in South Africa.
 Captain Dave is a world leader on catching big tuna on fly.
 Let his experience assist you in landing your fish of a lifetime.

 86 kg Yellowfin on fly?…. you’ve got to be kidding – he wasn’t!
 As a fanatical fisherman the thought of monster Yellowfin was exciting, the suggestion that they would take a fly was mind blowing!
 I had to do it!
 Seldom have I set out on a trip when the attitude was “when” we are going to catch one, not “if”.
 Having reached the fishing grounds I was preparing to chill out but the dead drifted chum fly was taken almost immediately by an 86kg Yellowfin.
 The line tightened unrelentingly until the fish felt the tension and it was off!
 I didn’t realise Tibor Pacific’s did soprano!
 The fight was long and hard and my hands and arms were sore for days afterwards but I still am dining out on the story and smile when I look at the photos.
 Dave runs an exceptional operation with the best equipment and unsurpassed knowledge.
 It is a must do trip for any fisher with the added interest of albatross wheeling about and whale watching.
 Just do it…you won’t regret it and you too will have the photos of a memorable trip for a very long time!